wq/wq/docs/wq.db/auth.md

 url | purpose
 ----|--------
 `/login` | Displays a form for entering username and password.
-Note that it is up to you to provide the required template, `login.html`.
+Uses the [Login] view.
 `/login.json` | Used by [@wq/app] to submit and/or verify login information.
 A successful login will return the user information as well as a user-specific [wq configuration object].
 `/logout` | Logs out the user and displays a success message.
-Note that it is up to you to provide the required template, `logout.html`.
+Uses the [Logout] view.
 `/logout.json` | Used by [@wq/app] to log out the user via AJAX.

 [wq.db.rest.auth]: https://github.com/wq/wq.db/blob/main/rest/auth/